-9:00 am – THE BUND BY DAY
+THE BUND BY DAY

+The first stop on your Shanghai itinerary should be to the Bund waterfront – one of the most famous cityscapes in the world.
 What is incredible about the Bund is the contrast between Puxi and Pudong.
 When looking at the west side of Huangpu river it almost feels like you are in the heart of London because of the western looking buildings, whereas the east side reminds you of Manhattan’s skyline.
-That is where you can find all the famous skyscrapers such as the Oriental Pearl TV Tower, the Shanghai World Financial Center and so on…
+In this area you will find all of Shanghai’s famous skyscrapers such as the Oriental Pearl TV Tower and the Shanghai World Financial Center.

 Crossing the Huangpu river and entering into this impressive part of Shanghai made of skyscrapers was an incredible experience.
 If you have always dreamed of strolling among a forest of skyscrapers, Pudong is a must.
 I wanted to get a bird’s eye view of this landscape and since I can’t fly (yet) I had to go up to the 99th floor of the Shanghai World Financial Center.

-A great way to start your day in Shanghai is to visit Jade Temple.
+A great way to start your final day in Shanghai is to visit Jade Temple.
 Surrounded by big skyscrapers and modern infrastructures is the old Jade Buddha Temple.
 The original temple was destroyed during the revolution that overthrew the Qing Dynasty.
 However, the statues were saved and the temple that we know was built as a replacement in 1928.

-I would normally recommend the Subway however if you are in a rush taxis taxis taxis!!
+I would normally recommend the Subway however if you are in a rush taxis taxis taxis!
 Taxis are really cheap and reliable (as long as they have a counter).
-Most of the journeys inside shanghai cost around 25yuen (4€).
+Most of the journeys inside shanghai cost around 25 yuen (4€).
 If you have more time than I did, definitely take the subway!

 We hope that this article has inspired you to visit Shanghai.
 If you have any questions about the destination or have your own travel tips to share please leave these in the comments below.